ray155093/azure-docs.zh-tw/articles/virtual-network/virtual-networks-static-private-ip-classic-pportal.md

 <properties
-   pageTitle="如何在傳統模式中使用 Azure 入口網站設定靜態私人 IP| Microsoft Azure" description="了解靜態私人 IP 以及如何在傳統模式中使用 Azure 入口網站進行管理" services="virtual-network" documentationCenter="na"
-   authors="jimdial"
+   pageTitle="How to set a static private IP in classic mode using the Azure Portal| Microsoft Azure" description="Understanding static private IPs and how to manage them in classic mode using the Azure portal" services="virtual-network" documentationCenter="na" authors="jimdial"